-• Provide the broodstock needed for producing 130,000 steelhead juveniles; adults returning to the Subbasin from this program will be used to meet harvest objectives.
+- Provide conservation benefits by producing the fish needed to restore steelhead production into newly opened stream habitat above Castile Falls.
+(Using hatchery fish to achieve this objective will be delayed until it is proven that steelhead are unable to recolonize the habitat without human intervention.) - Provide the broodstock needed for producing 130,000 steelhead juveniles; adults returning to the Subbasin from this program will be used to meet harvest objectives.

-a.
-Steelhead Hatchery Plan
+Steelhead Hatchery Plan a.